cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 This specification defines a key recovery mechanism that uses the hardened OPRF output as a seed to directly derive the private and public key using the `DeriveAuthKeyPair()` function defined in {{key-creation}}.

-We believe this mechanism to be optimal in terms of envelope size and API complexity.
-The private key never leaves in the internal representation of the implementation and thus discourages its re-use across protocol.

-Future specifications MAY introduce alternate methods and their `Envelope` contents.
-See {{alternate-key-recovery}} for more information.

 ### Envelope Structure {#envelope-structure}